 - Explore joint commissioning options with Health colleagues and look at how we can work together to meet funding gaps.
 We are expecting an increase in LAC based in county.
-If we don't invest in our own services, they may not be able to manage demand and provide looked after children with the quality of care they need. - Use Going Home audits and a newly formed permanency panel to check that there is no drift in care planning and that children and young people are being supported to go home where this in their best interests. - Introduce concurrent planning in fostering and adoption, to reduce placement moves for children under the age of one where rehabilitation to birth families is not viable.
-This work will also be carried forward by the newly formed Coram Cambridgeshire Adoption, CCC's partnership with Coram to form a VAA, whereby a significant increase in the number of children adopted in Cambridgeshire is expected. - Tracking of cases where the plan is adoption and the courts disagree.
+If we don't invest in our own services, they may not be able to manage demand and provide looked after children with the quality of care they need. - Continue to monitor permanency to check that there is no drift in care planning and that children and young people are being supported to go home where this is in their best interests. - Continued development of the Coram Adoption Partnership with a focus on increasing the proportion of children in care who are adopted and improving the timescales for the adoption process.
+This will include the introduction of concurrent planning in fostering and adoption, to reduce placement moves for children under the age of one where rehabilitation to birth families is not viable.